rsheldiii/KeyV2/README.md

 ## What if I want to get _really_ technical?

 At the base level this library should function well as a key profile design library. by loading up `src/key.scad` (notice no s) you can tweak variables in `src/settings.scad` to prototype your own profiles.
-There are currently 44 different settings to tweak in `src/settings.scad` including width height and depth of the keycap, dish tilt, top skew, fonts, wall thickness, etc.
+There are currently 44 different settings to tweak in `src/settings.scad` including width height and depth of the keycap, dish tilt, top skew, fonts, wall thickness, etc. If you want to see the full list of settings, feel free to browse the file itself: https://github.com/rsheldiii/KeyV2/blob/master/src/settings.scad it has lots of comments to help you get started.

-### What if I want to get even more technical than that?
+### What if I want to get _even_ more technical than that?

 Now we're talkin!